-As of today Wednesday July 29th, 2020 150K dead in the United States alone, 660K dead worldwide.
+As of today Sunday October 18th, 2020 219K dead in the United States alone, 1.1 million dead worldwide.
 This Trump administration is shameful, inept, and corrupt.
 They are pushing drugs that are also killing people and they have gutted all agencies like the CDC because the president cannot stand to be wrong.
 But he is WRONG, very wrong about this virus, along with most other things that come from his mouth.

 The virus does not discriminate.
 It is taking young, old, brown, black, rich, poor, religious, non-religious, sick, healthy, gay, straight, it does not care, it will take you.